Salem, Oregon

 Project Goals

-- Survey and map the cemetery
+- Surveying and Mapping the Cemetery

-- Excavate
+- Excavation

-- Locate remainder of shrine
+- Locating the remainder of the shrine

-- Recover associated artifacts
+- Recovering associated artifacts

 Project Team

-- Project Manager: Kimberli Fitzgerald, City of Salem Historic Preservation Officer
+- Project Manager: Kimberli Fitzgerald, City of Salem historic preservation officer

-- Research Assistant: Kirsten Straus, City of Salem Historic Planning Intern
+- Research Assistant: Kirsten Straus, City of Salem Historic Planning intern

 Background

-- 1841—Earliest burial in Salem Pioneer Cemetery
+- 1841: Earliest burial in Salem Pioneer Cemetery

-- 1903—Salem Chinatown burned to ground
+- 1903: Salem’s Chinatown burned to the ground

 Qingming Festival - April 2018